I love Microsoft Office. It is fast, it is effective (performance-wise), and the Ribbon UI is just sexy. And I am not even kidding. I am dead serious.

 Natively, Microsoft Office 2010 is not a Ubuntu application.
 The day when Microsoft brings their almighty Office suit to Linux will come soon, just not in this world.

-However, it does not stop me from getting it to run on my beloved Ubuntu set up, well, after years of fail endeavors.
+However, it does not stop me from getting it to run on my beloved Ubuntu set up, well, after numerous of fail endeavours.

 The main reason I decide to write this instruction, is tutorials I found in Google are pretty much unclear, vague and all over the places, some work, some do not, some cause segmentation faults, diarrhea, syphilis, infection with H7N9… bla bla.